What Is EMDR Therapy?

-PTSD is often associated with combat trauma, but it can also come as a result of other traumatic events such as assault, rape, and child abuse.
-In fact, over half of rape survivors develop PTSD.
+PTSD is often associated with combat trauma, but it can also come from other traumatic events such as assault, rape, and child abuse.
+Nearly half of all rape survivors will develop PTSD.

 EMDR targets negative memories and emotions that may have led to mental health disorders.
 Because negative memories can contribute to other disorders like phobias and addiction, EMDR is now experimentally applied to new disorders.